adworacz/vapoursynth-archive/README.md

      but there may be a possibility to increase DRAM utilization, either through the reduction of partition camping or larger global->shared memory acceses, a la CUDA SDK's Transpose kernel.
    * Remove the unnecessary VSFormat parameter passing in simplefilters.cu, as the VSVideoInfo class already has the format.
+   * Rework getStream(), as it's not really used correctly.

 Filters to be ported: